-CR1102 Failure to Respond to an Officer's Signal to Stop
+CR1103 Failure to Respond to an Officer's Signal to Stop

-(DEFENDANT'S NAME) is charged [in Count \\\\] with committing Failure to Respond to an Officer's Signal to Stop [on or about (DATE)].
+(DEFENDANT'S NAME) is charged [in Count ] with committing Failure to Respond to an Officer's Signal to Stop [on or about (DATE)].
 You cannot convict [him] [her] of this offense unless, based on the evidence, you find beyond a reasonable doubt each of the following elements:

 - 1. That (DEFENDANT'S NAME) - 2.
 Knowingly received a visual or audible signal from a law enforcement officer to bring the vehicle to a stop; and - 3.
 After receiving the visual or audible signal, [he] [she] [either]: - a.
 [Operated the vehicle in willful or wanton disregard of the signal so as to interfere with or endanger the operation of any vehicle or person;] [or] - b.
-[Intentionally attempted to flee or elude a law enforcement officer by vehicle or other means].
+[Intentionally attempted to flee or elude a law enforcement officer by vehicle or other means;] and - 4.
+Caused death or serious bodily injury to another person.